-Bring the evening meal forward to fit into your eating window and you have the 16 hours fasting, almost without noticing a drastic change in your routine (even though I used to eat really late in the evenings or at night!).
+Bring the evening meal forward to fit into your eating window and you have the 16 hours fasting, almost without noticing it.

-On weekends I extend the fast and have one proper meal at around 5 p.m. followed by a snack a few hours later, turning my fasting pattern into a 20:4 (or sometimes more).
+On weekends I often extend the fast and have my first meal at around 5 p.m. followed by a snack a few hours later, turning my fasting pattern into a 20:4 (or sometimes more).

 18:6 or 20:4

 You might choose to extend your fast for a longer period of eighteen hours and adopt the 18:6 routine.